Pics: Oli Lane-Peirce/James Jagger/Foilshop UK.

 We should also acknowledge there are a bunch of boards available that aim at foiling but also cover stuck to water elements as well.
 Having tested a few similar designs a few years back we can say they did work fine.
 But it’s tricky to come up with an efficient shape that serves flying AND on water riding.
 The two parts are wildly different relying on contrasting hydrodynamics (and aerodynamics to some degree).
 So for this article we’re sticking with the evolved convertible boards that focus entirely on foiling.

 So do they work?
-I’m a nutshell: yes!
+In a nutshell: yes!
 And pretty well.
-We’ve had opportunity to test and ride a bunch of multi-foil board designs from a different manufacturers.
-These include Slingshot’s Shred Sled, Gong’s Zuma, JP Australia’s Foil Slate and the brand new 2021 i99 (NoveNove) Volare.
+We’ve had opportunity to test and ride a bunch of multi-foil board designs from a few different manufacturers.
+These include Slingshot’s Shred Sled, Gong’s Zuma, JP Australia’s Foil Slate, i99 (NoveNove) Volare and Indiana’s Wing Foil range which are all amazing wing boards but also great SUP foil sleds.

 Note: A couple of others are in the mix but we haven’t quite finished testing yet.
 Stay tuned on those!